gcziprusz/project-tmpl/web/src/api/musicPlaylistClient.md

 - `search(criteria, errorCallback)`: This method performs a search for playlists based on the given `criteria` using an HTTP GET request.

 - `handleError(error, errorCallback)`: This is a helper method used to log errors and run any provided error callback functions.
 It also extracts error messages from the API response if available.

-The `MusicPlaylistClient` class serves as a central client for making API calls to the MusicPlaylistService and abstracts away the details of handling authentication, making HTTP requests, and error handling.
-It provides a cleaner and more organized way to interact with the backend service in other parts of the application.